CodeYourFuture/fundamentals-blockly/examples/understanding_cyf_blocks_interface.md

 **When you need to submit or share your CYF Blocks Project, this is how you obtain the URL of your project.**

 ### 6. GENERATE CODE ###
 JavaScript code that appears in this tab is generated automatically from the code blocks.
-You do not have to understand them.
-You only need to copy them when you need to integrate your code blocks into a webpage.
+You do not have to understand it.
+You only need to copy it when you need to integrate your code blocks into a webpage.